Allen Choi

 Seeing Resilience

-Alongside discrimination, I have seen the strength of the community and the real efforts being made to address and combat hate.
+Alongside discrimination, I have seen the strength of the community and the real efforts being made to address and combat this hate.

 04